-South Africa is often labelled the “gateway to Africa”, and for good reason.
+South Africa’s diverse economy and developed regulatory environment creates an excellent African investment platform.
 South Africa boasts a strong banking and financial services sector, which is supported by a robust and sophisticated legal system committed to keeping in step with the G20 initiatives of recent years.
 South Africa’s legal system accommodates post-insolvency set-off in derivative transactions and the rights of secured creditors are protected post-insolvency.

 Financial services and banking sector

 Currently, the South African Reserve Bank (SARB) and the Financial Services Board (FSB) exercise regulatory oversight over the banking system and the non-banking financial services sector, respectively.
 This is set to change as the government takes steps to implement its “twin-peaks” approach, aimed at the enhancement of systemic stability, improvement of market conduct regulation, sound micro- and macro-prudential regulation, and the strengthening of the operational independence, governance and accountability of regulators.
 Under this system, the FSB will act as the consumer protection body and the SARB will act as the prudential regulator.